 Leftover meatloaf should be placed in an airtight container and kept in your refrigerator.
 It can be stored for up to one week, but I recommend enjoying it within five days for the best flavor.
 You can reheat individual servings in the microwave, but the leftover slices also make phenomenal meatloaf sandwiches when pan-fried.

 Can you do me a favor?
 If you enjoyed my post would you mind sharing it with your friends?
 You can see more of my recipes by liking me on Facebook and follow me on Pinterest too.
 Otherwise, stay up to date by getting each new post sent directly to your inbox by subscribing today.

 - ½ cup ketchup

 - 1 tablespoon Worcestershire Sauce

-Mix ketchup, Worcestershire, and brown sugar together in a dish and set aside.
+- Mix ketchup, Worcestershire, and brown sugar together in a small bowl and set aside.